CRogers/baconsnake/readme.md

 Dev Environment
 ---

-To run the game, type `./gulp serve` at the root of the directory.
+To run the game, type `./webpack` at the root of the directory.
 The code and tests will be recompiled on the fly and your browser will autoreload when necessary.
-You can tweak these settings in `gulpfile.coffee`.

-The tests should run automatically after changes when running `./gulp serve`, however you can run them sepeartely using `./gulp test`.